 Kei: “Hi Phyllis!
 I want to ask about primers/makeup bases.
 How important is it to use one and do you have any recommendations?
 Do most makeup bases have SPF?
 And what different kinds are there?
 I have seen makeup bases in pink, green, white etc. How do you know which one is right for you?”

-There are many different kinds of makeup bases/primers on the market nowadays so to figure out the right one for you, you need to look at your skin type and concerns.
+Makeup bases and primers are not necessary for everyday but they are great if you want your foundation to go on smoother, last longer or for color correction.
+There are many different kinds of makeup bases and primers on the market nowadays so to figure out the right one for you, you need to look at your skin type and concern.

 For oily skin, go with one that mattifies.
 MAC Prep and Prime Skin Refined Zone is great for zapping oil on the t-zone.

-* Blue – Adds translucency to the skin and can make it appear lighter.
+• Blue – Adds translucency to the skin and can make it appear lighter

-* Green – Tones down redness, most suitable for acne-prone skin or those with rosacea.
+• Green – Tones down redness, most suitable for acne-prone skin or those with rosacea

-* Purple – Counteracts sallow skin.
+• Purple – Counteracts sallow skin

-* Peach – This is used mostly under the eyes to camouflage bluish undereye circles.
+• Peach – This is used mostly under the eyes to camouflage bluish undereye circles

-* Pink – Adds warmth onto your skin, best for those with a really pale complexion.
+• Pink – Adds warmth onto your skin, best for those with a really pale complexion

-* White – Lightens a foundation that is too dark.
-Can be used for highlighting.
+• White – Lightens a foundation that is too dark.
+Can be used for highlighting

-* Bronze – Darkens a foundation that is too light.
-Can also create a healthy tan on the skin and be used for contouring.
+• Bronze – Darkens a foundation that is too light.
+Can also create a healthy tan on the skin and be used for contouring

 If you are going to be spending a lot of time in the sun, look for a primer with high SPF value like MAC Prep + Prime Face Protect SPF50.
 The product is specially formulated with oil-absorbing powder to help prevent oil breakthrough and the high SPF value means you will stay protected for a longer period of time.